Friday, October 21, 2011

 The unavailing pleading for life was quoted: Don't shoot, don't shoot.

 The main picture was from the files of the chieftain of former times, in the rich robes when he would pitch his famous tents in foreign capitals.
-Finally, in the end, the deposed leader was caught in a sewer.
+Finally, in the end, similar to Saddam a few years before, the deposed leader was reportedly caught in a sewer.

 The main photo was of the corpse.
-The dreadful tyrant brought to account for all his crimes: bloodied, shaggy-haired carcass with twisted mouth.
+The dreadful dictator brought to account for all his crimes: bloodied, shaggy-haired carcass, with twisted mouth.

-In Indonesia—in the local newspaper on the island of Batam at least—there was a variant cropping of the photograph, one that helped set the scene on the outskirts of Sirte, where Gaddafi was cornered.
+In Indonesia—in the local newspaper on the island of Batam at least—there was a different cropping of the shot, one that helped set the scene on the outskirts of Sirte, where Gaddafi was cornered.

-The dying Gaddafi had leaked over the man.
+The dying Gaddafi had leaked over one of the killers.

-Framing the body on the other side, on the right, was the prop's left arm.
+Framing the body on the other side, on the right, was a left arm.

-The man in jeans and tee, from an opposing tribe no doubt, willing to cradle the old monster in his lap.
+The man in jeans & tee, from an opposing tribe, no doubt, was happy to cradle the old monster in his lap.
+A tale to adapt for the grandchildren.

-One of the news outlets down South anticipated cheaper petrol prices.
+One of the news outlets in Oz anticipated cheaper petrol prices.

 No comments: